opendataby/website/README.md

 3. Run `.bin/phing update` to rebuild the local website according to the latest changes from Git.

-Make sure the website has the English locale, otherwise all exports will be screwed.
+Make sure your local website has the English locale, otherwise all exports will be screwed.
 Insert the following code into settings.local.php (the same file with db connection details):

 ```